The busiest airports in the world are major connecting hubs for travellers from around the globe.

 It is the major hub for Japan’s two biggest airlines: All Nippon Airways and Japan Airlines.

-But if you are connecting at Tokyo Haneda, make sure to stroll down Edo-koji street.
+If you are connecting at Tokyo Haneda, make sure to stroll down Edo-koji street.
 The restaurants and shops there are designed to imitate the traditional Japanese architecture and you can find fantastic food and memorable souvenirs to complete your trip to Japan.

 Tokyo Haneda was ranked #3 among the world's best airports in 2018 according to Skytrax.
 In addition, it was voted World’s Cleanest Airport and World’s Best Domestic Airport in 2018.